chris1705/PySecvest/README.md

 The Secvest will fill a hidden input field with a SSID, from within the client a cookie with the SSID will be set.

-Besides the clients sets a header field with `Authorization: Basic Tk80MDE6Tk80MDE=` on each request.

 The user can be also authenticated by using Basic Auth, without setting the cookie but request take longer (about five times longer). `POST`ing wrong credentials on `/sec_login.cgi` will cause an alarm, by using Basic Auth there seems not to be any limitation.